builderLabs/postgresql_catalog_webapp/LinuxSrvCfg.md

 &emsp;8).
 Now exit the new superuser profile:
 &emsp;&emsp;`exit`
 &emsp;
 &emsp;&emsp;which will take you back to the 'root' profile.
+&emsp;
-Let us now exit and
-&emsp;&emsp;disconnect from the remote server:
+&emsp;&emsp;Let us now exit and disconnect from the remote server:
 &emsp;&emsp;`exit`
 &emsp;

 &emsp;9).
 Let's now confirm that root login to our server has been disabled.